yang-mingzhou/biobjectiveRouting/README.md

-# Bi-objective Routing
+# A Hierarchical Algorithm for High Throughput Bi-Objective Routing: A Summary of Results

 ## Abstract:

-The eco-toll estimation problem quantifies the expected environmental cost (e.g., energy consumption, exhaust emissions) for a vehicle to travel along a path.
-This problem is important for societal applications such as eco-routing, which aims to find paths with the lowest exhaust emission or energy need.
-The challenges of this problem are threefold:
-(1) the dependence of a vehicle’s eco-toll on its physical parameters; (2) the lack of access to data with eco-toll information; and (3) the influence of contextual information (i.e. the connections of adjacent segments in the path) on the eco-toll of road segments.
-Prior work on eco-toll estimation has mostly relied on pure data-driven approaches and has high estimation errors given the limited training data.
-To address these limitations, we propose a novel Eco-toll estimation Physics-informed Neural Network framework (Eco-PiNN) using three novel ideas, namely, (1) a physics-informed decoder that integrates the physical laws of the vehicle engine into the network, (2) an attention-based contextual information encoder, and (3) a physics-informed regularization to reduce overfitting.
-Experiments on real-world heavy-duty truck data show that the proposed method can greatly improve the accuracy of eco-toll estimation compared with state-of-the-art methods
+Given an origin, a destination, and a network graph in which each directed edge is associated with a pair of non-negative costs, the bi- objective routing problem aims to find the Pareto-optimal path set between the origin and the destination.
+This problem has societal applications, such as addressing electric vehicle range anxiety by minimizing travel time and vehicle energy consumption in location- based services.
+The problem is challenging due to the tension be- tween the necessity for high throughput (i.e. the ability to process a large number of queries quickly) and the extensive number of Pareto-optimal paths, rendering all-pair precomputation methods infeasible.
+Prior work on bi-objective routing has mostly relied on purely compute-on-demand approaches and is not efficient enough for high throughput routing queries, or can only generate subset approximations of the Pareto-optimal set.
+To address these limi- tations, we propose a Hierarchical Bi-objective Routing (HBOR) algorithm, which contains a Bi-objective Hierarchical Encoded Path View (BHEPV) model that strikes a balance between the compute- on-demand approaches and precomputation approaches.
+We also propose a Bounds-based BHEPV (B3HEPV) to refine HBOR.
+Our theoretical evaluation proves the Pareto-optimality of the path sets retrieved from the proposed methods, and the computational ex- periments using San Francisco Bay Area road network data show that the proposed methods can run an order of magnitude faster than state-of-the-art methods in terms of online runtime.

 ## [Requirements](https://github.com/yang-mingzhou/biobjectiveRouting):
 ```